 Anyone experiencing side effects that persist or become severe should seek medical attention.
 In rare cases, Vicodin has been shown to cause respiratory suppression and chest tightness.

-It is possible to overdose on Vicodin, which can result in very serious consequences, including coma or death.
 Immediate medical attention is necessary for anyone who has taken high dosages of hydrocodone and subsequently experienced shallow breathing, loss of consciousness, a slow pulse, or seizures.